 A high school junior or senior may enroll in collegiate-level general education or technical courses provided they meet the admissions and curricular requirements set by OSRHE.
 Concurrent students must be able to satisfy all curricular requirements for graduation from high school and college admission no later than the spring semester of their senior year.
-All concurrent students must submit an official high school transcript, placement testing scores as required (see below), and a signed Concurrent Application before each semester of concurrent enrollment.
+All concurrent students must submit an official high school transcript, placement testing scores as required (see below), a signed Concurrent Application, electronic approval from high school counselor/principal of eligibility, and parent/guardian approval.